 - Zest of 1 lemon

-- 1 tbsp tapioca (cassava) or arrowroot flour
+- ¼ cup tapioca (cassava) or arrowroot flour (see notes)

-- Oil for frying (you can use coconut oil, macadamia oil, ghee or even duck fat, which would be totally decadent)
+- Oil for frying (you can use coconut oil, macadamia oil, ghee or even duck fat)

-- To get 1 1/2 cups of wilted spinach you can either use frozen spinach and place it in really hot water to thaw out and then squeeze as much water out with your hands so you're left with soft, wet but not dripping spinach mass you can chop; or you can get 2 bunches of spinach and sauté them in a little water for about one minute until they are completely moist and shrunk in size (that’s what wilted looks like).
-Then cool down and squeeze the excess water out before chopping.
+- To get 1 + ½ cups of wilted spinach you can use frozen spinach and place it in really hot water to thaw out; then squeeze as much water out with your hands as possible so you're left with soft, wet but not dripping spinach mass that you can chop.
+Alternatively, you can get 2 bunches of spinach and sauté them in a little water for about one minute, until wilted (a.k.a wet and shrunk in size).
+Then cool it down and squeeze the excess liquid before chopping.

 - Heat 2 tablespoons of olive oil and sauté the onion for 10 minutes over medium-low heat, until translucent and golden brown.

 - Add the chopped spinach, garlic, lemon zest and thyme leaves and cook for 3-4 minutes.
 Drizzle with lemon juice.